tomasszyszkowicz/VovidoGames/README.md

 ## Github Actions Deploy

-The app is automatically deployed to heroku on every push to 'prod' branch.
+The app is automatically deployed to heroku on every push to 'main' branch.
 Look inside the '.github/workflows' directory to see the 'deploy.yml' file.